 Most of the braille displays are available in 40,70, and 80 characters, but there are also pocket-sized braille devices that are available with only 14 refreshable cells.
 From the presentation of spelling to word layout and text formatting, these displays are ideal for quiet perusal.

 Blind and visually impaired individuals can use it to read text using their fingers.
-Braille displays come in a hardware form (Focus by Freedom Scientific and Braillant by Humanware are some of the best) and software versions (iBrailler Notes and Google Braille Back).
+Braille displays come in hardware form (Focus by Freedom Scientific and Braillant by Humanware are some of the best) and software versions (iBrailler Notes and Google Braille Back).

 Speech Recognition Software (Dictation)